lk-geimfari/mimesis/README.md

 The key features are:

-- **Multilingual**: Supports 46 different locales.
+- **Multilingual**: Supports 47 different locales.
 - **Extensibility**: Supports custom data providers and custom field handlers.
 - **Ease of use**: Features a simple design and clear documentation for straightforward data generation.
 - **Performance**: Widely recognized as the fastest data generator among Python solutions.
 - **Data variety**: Includes various data providers designed for different use cases.
 - **Schema-based generators**: Offers schema-based data generators to effortlessly produce data of any complexity.
 - **Relational data**: Supports generating relational data with references between schemas for complex data structures.
 - **Intuitive**: Great editor support.
-Fully typed, thus autocompletion almost everywhere.
+Fully typed, so you get autocompletion almost everywhere.

 ## Installation